Sydneychick2748/password-generator/README.md

-When you are  asked for special Charaters(symbols) types to include in the password then you can ckick the ok button if you want special Charaters(symbols) or cancel if you do not special Charaters(symbols).
+When you are  asked for special Charaters to include in the password then you can click the "ok" button or if you do not special Charaters then clcik the "cancel" button.

 <img width="770" alt="Screen Shot 2022-10-10 at 8 21 35 PM" src="https://user-images.githubusercontent.com/87034052/194989748-3109318c-03c4-409d-9fb9-3e243d81dc1c.png">